Olivia Moultrie

 Olivia Moultrie Bio

-Olivia Lynn Moultrie (born September 17, 2005) is an American professional soccer player who plays as an attacking midfielder for the Portland Thorns of the National Women’s Soccer League (NWSL).
-She is recognized as the youngest American women’s soccer player to turn professional, achieving this milestone at the age of 13 in 2019.
-In 2021, Moultrie filed a lawsuit against the NWSL that successfully removed the league’s age limit, allowing her to debut for the Thorns at age 15.
-In 2023, she was called up to the United States national team, marking a significant step in her burgeoning career.
+Olivia Lynn Moultrie (born September 17, 2005) is an American professional soccer player who plays as an attacking midfielder for the Portland Thorns of the National Women’s Soccer League (NWSL) and the United States national team.
+Moultrie signed her first professional contract with the Thorns at age 15 in 2021, following a lawsuit against the NWSL that successfully removed the league’s age limit.
+She won the 2022 NWSL Championship with the Thorns and was named to the NWSL Best XI First Team in 2025.

 Early Life and Background